City-of-Helsinki/drupal-module-helfi-proxy/README.md

 All these features are made to ensure that the instance can be served from `<proxy url>/<project prefix>`.

-### Cookie name prefix
+### Cookie name suffix

-Cookie name will be prefixed with the site's hostname.
-For example `helfi-docker-so-SSID{sha256}`.
+Cookie name will be suffixed with the site's hostname.
+For example `SSID{sha256}helfi-docker-so`.

 ### Site prefix